infinityhacks/nginx-tfs/README.md

 **Context**： *location*

 Specify TFS upstream.
+It must be defined.

 Remember that protocol used here must be "tfs".

 Example: